phylenahoude/phylenahoude/README.md

 - 👋 Hi, I’m @phylenahoude
 - 👀 I’m interested in WatercolourPainting
 - 🌱 I’m currently learning French
-- 💞️ I’m looking to collaborate on all things Project Management
+- 💞️ I’m looking to collaborate on all things Project and Product Management
 - 📫 How to reach me - Slack @ThePhylenaHoude
-- 😄 Pronouns: ...
-- ⚡ Fun fact:

 <!---
 phylenahoude/phylenahoude is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.